AllenRuiGuo/react-interface/README.md

 This is a front-end website built on React.
-This is for practicing only.
+This is an exercise following LinkedIn Learning course by Ray Villalobos.